dylan-foundry/dylanfoundry.org/content/2014-08-type-system-overview.rst

 ---------------

-What Dylan calls *singleton types* are a way to create a new type that indicates that an individual object.
+What Dylan calls *singleton types* are a way to create a new type that indicates that an individual object is expected.
 This is commonly used in method dispatch:

 .. code-block:: dylan